maximskorik/training-material/topics/metabolomics/tutorials/molecular-networking/tutorial.md

 ## Compute Spectral Similairity Scores

+After having preprocessed the spectral data we can compute spectral similarity scores.
+The spectral similairity between each pair of spectra in the dataset will enable us to build a spectral similarity graph, better known as a Molecular Network.

 > <hands-on-title> Task description </hands-on-title>
 >
 > 1. {% tool [matchMS similarity](toolshed.g2.bx.psu.edu/repos/recetox/matchms/matchms/0.17.0+galaxy0) %} with the following parameters: